johpro/esp-kmeans/README.md

 ## Setup

-The most convenient way of using the library is to get it on NuGet.
+The most convenient way of using the library is to install the package from [NuGet](https://www.nuget.org/packages/ESkMeansLib).

 ## Getting Started